FikraDev/my-learning-track/Linux/linux-networking.md

   - By adding `any` to the end of the command, The system will list all google.com DNS records that it finds, along with the IP addresses.

+**traceroute** - used to map the route a packet takes from source to destination.
+It is often used to diagnose network issues.
+Each hop represents a new server or router that the packet passes through.
+It can also help you to determine where there might be a slow connection along the path.

+- The syntax for using traceroute is: `traceroute address/ipaddress`

 ## Package Management in Ubuntu and Other Debian Derived Distros